aka: Signature Spell

 - Byakuya's Senbonzakura, where his sword splits into shards that look like sakura petals and cut the target a new one.
 He also has several signature kido spells and specialises in Flash Step.

-- Renji's attack where the sections of his sword split apart and fly at the target (higa-zekko, I believe).
+- Renji's attack where the sections of his sword split apart and fly at the target: higa-zekko.

 - Higa-zekko is a Desperation Attack - he can only use it when his sword is already in pieces.
-His Bankai firing a blast of energy is a more fitting example.
+His Bankai firing a blast of energy, Hikotsu Taihou, is a more fitting example.

 - Mayuri's poisons wilt different deliveries - his shikai is a poisoned sword, his bankai is a giant centipede with infant's face that breathes a cloud of the stuff.